 No additional lines are allowed to be fastened to brake hoses and brake lines.
 Additional lines must remain at a sufficient distance from brake hoses and brake lines under all operating conditions, and are not allowed to touch or chafe against such brake hoses/lines under any circumstances.

-7.1.3.4 Cable for handbrake/changing the length of the handbrake cable
+7.1.3.4 Handbrake